Ryan Marable, PharmD

 Angela Riley, PharmD Binghamton, NY

-As a clinical associate professor, Riley’s teaching, service, and scholarship activities are closely intertwined within her areas of interest, focusing on health promotion and education in underserved populations and older adults.
-She currently maintains a practice site at Good Shepherd Communities, where she oversees student and PGY-2 experiences.
-Didactically, Riley has developed and coordinates several pharmacy graduate-level professional practice courses, that equip the students for success in the experiential and post-graduate experiences.
-In addition to several committees within the school and university, Riley currently serves as the advisor for the Binghamton University SNPhA and Charles Drew Minority Pre-Health Association organizations.
+Riley’s practice, service, and scholarship activities are closely intertwined within her areas of interest, focusing on health promotion and education in underserved populations and older adults.
+Didactically, Riley developed several pharmacy graduate-level professional practice courses, that equip students for success in the experiential and post-graduate experiences.

-Riley has obtained several grants and contracts, including a Community Action Grant from the American Heart Association and recently received the Stephen David Ross University and Community Projects Fund.
+Riley has obtained several grants and contracts, including a Community Action Grant from the American Heart Association and the Stephen David Ross University and Community Projects Fund.

 Riley graduated from Texas Southern University College of Pharmacy and Health Sciences with her Bachelor of Science in Pharmacy and obtained her PharmD. degree from Midwestern University Chicago College of Pharmacy.
-Riley serves on several national, regional, and local boards and committees within various organizations including the National Pharmaceutical Association, Phi Lambda Sigma Leadership Society, the American Society of Consultant Pharmacists, and Delta Sigma Theta Sorority, Inc.
+Riley serves on several national, regional, and local boards and committees within various organizations in addition to the National Pharmaceutical Association including, the Phi Lambda Sigma Leadership Society, the American Society of Consultant Pharmacists, and Delta Sigma Theta Sorority, Inc.

 Kendrea Jones, PharmD